Run FC Ltd respects your privacy and is committed to protecting your personal data.

 WE DO NOT SELL AND WILL NEVER SELL YOUR PERSONAL INFORMATION TO ANY THIRD PARTY.
 YOUR PERSONAL DATA WILL ONLY BE SENT TO THE FOLLOWING ON YOUR EXPLICIT INSTRUCTION;

-Please note by giving your details to The Sports Media Agency for the purpose of, connecting you with a charity or event, you are giving your express permission for them or their appointed agency to contact you about the event or events that you have shown an interest in.
+Please note by giving your details to Run FC Ltd for the purpose of connecting you with a charity or event, you are giving your express permission for them or their appointed agency to contact you about the event or events that you have shown an interest in.
 You are also consenting to them discussing or contacting you about other events that the charity can offer to you as a fundraising activity or initiative.

-ONCE YOUR DATA HAS BEEN PASSED TO THE CHARITY OF YOUR CHOOSING THE SPORTS MEDIA AGENCY IS NO LONGER RESPONSIBLE FOR THIS DATA.
-WE WILL ONLY HOLD ON TO DATA OTHER THAN YOUR NAME AND EMAIL ADDRESS IN TRUST FOR THE CHARITY OR EVENT YOU HAVE CHOSEN TO PASS YOUR DATA ON TO UNTIL SUCH TIME AS THEY REQUEST IT TO BE DELETED OR THEY NO LONGER REQUIRE THE SERVICES OF THE SPORTS MEDIA AGENCY.
+ONCE YOUR DATA HAS BEEN PASSED TO THE CHARITY OF YOUR CHOOSING RUN FC LTD IS NO LONGER RESPONSIBLE FOR THIS DATA.
+WE WILL ONLY HOLD ON TO DATA OTHER THAN YOUR NAME AND EMAIL ADDRESS IN TRUST FOR THE CHARITY OR EVENT YOU HAVE CHOSEN TO PASS YOUR DATA ON TO UNTIL SUCH TIME AS THEY REQUEST IT TO BE DELETED OR THEY NO LONGER REQUIRE THE SERVICES OF RUN FC LTD.

 The Data We Collect on You